jolicode/castor/doc/04-context.md

 ### Creating a new context

-You can create a new context by declaring a function with the `Castor\Attribute\AsContext` attribute.
+You can create a new context by declaring a function with the `Castor\Attribute\AsContext` attribute:

 ```php
 use Castor\Attribute\AsContext;